Complexity of Shift Bribery in Committee Elections: Chamberlin-Courant and Its Variants

+\emph{Specifying the voters.}\quad To specify the preference order of a voter, for our purposes it suffices to provide the set of at most $t$ important candidates that this voter approves (i.e., ranks on the top $t$ positions) and indicate if one of these candidates is ranked on the $t$-th position, right before $p$ (so that $p$ can push this candidate out of the approved area and enter it him- or herself).
+All remaining top~$t$ positions are filled with dummy voters.
+If $p$ is not ranked on the $t+1$-st position, then we put $p$ on the last position in the preference order (so it is impossible to shift $p$ to an approved position within the budget).
+All candidates that have not been mentioned so far are ranked in some arbitrary order, below the top~$t$ positions (or below the top $t+1$ positions, if $p$ is on the $t+1$-st one).

-\emph{The voters.}\quad The set of voters contains $|\calS|$~many \emph{$\calS$-voters}, $|\calS|\cdot|U|$~many \emph{$\calS$-$U$-voters}, and $|U|$~many $U$-voters: \begin{itemize} \item For each set~$S \in \calS$ there is one $S$-voter that approves~$c^-(S)$ (and some dummy candidates) such that it costs one to disapprove~$c^-(S)$ but approve~$p$ instead. \item For each set~$S \in \calS$ and element~$u \in U$ there is one $S$-$u$-voter that approves~$c^-(u)$ only if $u \in S$ and that approves approves~$c^+(S)$ (and some dummy candidates) in any case. \item For each element~$u \in U$ there is one $u$-voter that approves~$p'$ and $c^+(u)$. \end{itemize} There are further auxiliary voters that allow us to appropriately set the number of approvals for each candidate: \begin{itemize} \item For each $S_j \in \calS$ there are $|\calS|^5\cdot|U|^5-j$ voters that approve~$c^-(S)$ and~$c^+(S)$ (and some dummy candidates) and $|U|-1$~voters that only approve~$c^-(S)$ (and some dummy candidates). \item For each $u_i \in U$ there are $|\calS|^4\cdot|U|^4-i$ voters that approve~$c^-(u)$ and~$c^+(u)$ (and some dummy candidates) and $|\{S \in \calS \mid u_i \in S\}|-1$ voters that only approve~$c^+(u)$ (and some dummy candidates). \item There are $|\calS|^2\cdot|U|^2$ voters that approve~$p$ and~$p'$ (and some dummy candidates) and $h-1$~voters that only approve~$p'$ (and some dummy candidates). \end{itemize} Except for the $\calS$-voters, it is too expensive to bribe some voter with the effect that~$p$ is approved instead of some other candidate.
-This can be easily implemented by putting~$p$ more than budget many positions behind the last approved candidate.
+\emph{The voters.}\quad The set of voters contains $|\calS|$~many \emph{$\calS$-voters}, $|\calS|\cdot|U|$~many \emph{$\calS$-$U$-voters}, and $|U|$~many $U$-voters: \begin{enumerate} \item For each set~$S \in \calS$, there is one $S$-voter that approves~$c^-(S)$ (and some dummy candidates), so that with a single unit shift the preferred candidate $p$ can push $c^-(S)$ from the approved area and take its place. \item For each set~$S \in \calS$ and each element~$u \in U$, there is one $S$-$u$-voter that approves: (a) $c^+(S)$, (b) $c^-(u)$ provided that $u \in S$, and (c) some dummy candidates.

+\item For each element~$u \in U$, there is one $u$-voter that approves~$p'$ and $c^+(u)$. \end{enumerate} There are further auxiliary voters that allow us to appropriately set the number of approvals for each candidate: \begin{enumerate} \item For each $S \in \calS$, there are $|\calS|^5\cdot|U|^5-j$ voters that approve~$c^-(S)$ and~$c^+(S)$ (and some dummy candidates). \item For each $S \in \calS$, there are additional $|U|-1$~voters that approve~$c^-(S)$ (and some dummy candidates). \item For each $u \in U$, there are $|\calS|^4\cdot|U|^4-i$ voters that approve~$c^-(u)$ and~$c^+(u)$ (and some dummy candidates).

+\item For each $u \in U$, there are additional $|\{S \in \calS \mid u \in S\}|-1$ voters that only approve~$c^+(u)$ (and some dummy candidates). \item There are $|\calS|^2\cdot|U|^2$ voters that approve~$p$ and~$p'$ (and some dummy candidates). \item There are $h-1$~additional voters that only approve~$p'$ (and some dummy candidates). \end{enumerate} By our convention, all but the set voters rank $p$ on the last position and, thus, it is too expensive to bribe them to shift $p$ to an approved position.